shwet46/Shwik-AI/README.md

 # 📝 Shwik: Professional Document Helper

-Shwik-AI is a professional document assistant that leverages AI to help you solve your document issues with ease.
+Shwik is a professional document assistant that leverages AI to help you solve your document issues with ease.
 It offers two main features: **Document Generation** and **Document Summarizer**.
-With a modern UI and support for DOCX/PDF, Shwik-AI streamlines your workflow for creating, editing, and summarizing documents.
+With a modern UI and support for DOCX/PDF, Shwik streamlines your workflow for creating, editing, and summarizing documents.

 ---